-A person who does not reside at a fixed permanent or private structure can still be properly registered to vote if that person is qualified and if that person's registration address is any of the following places in the state.
+A person who does not reside at a fixed permanent or private structure shall be properly registered to vote if that person is qualified and if that person's registration address is any of the following places in the state:

 Paper voter registration forms can be found at county recorder offices and public assistance agencies, such as the Department of Economic Security.
 Please refer to the to the voter registration form for instructions on how to complete the form.Download State Voter Registration Form*